 A Cadaveric Morphometric Study of Lumbar Vertebrae in Zimbabwean Adult Males

-Results: There was no significant difference between the pedicle dimensions of the right and left sides (P > 0.05).
-PTD steadily increases from vertebral level L1 to L4 followed by an abrupt increase at L5.
-PVD gradually decreases from L1 to L5 level.
-The chord length increases from a minimum at L1 to reach a maximum at L3 and then again decreases to L5 level.
+Results: There was an insignificant difference between pedicle dimensions (PTD and PVD) of the right and left sides (P > .05).
+PTD steadily increased from vertebral level L1 to L5 followed by an abrupt increase at L5.
+PVD gradually decreased from L1 to L5 level.
+The chord length increased from a minimum at L1 to reach a maximum at L3 and then again decreased to L5 level.

 Copyright (c) 2020 Journal of Islamabad Medical & Dental College